-Photos and article contributed by ZenSeekers‘ Jaiden George.
-This adventure is powered by Tin Wis Resort, owned and operated by the Tla-o-qui-aht First Nation, Tribal Parks Alliance, Destination BC, and Destination Canada.
+Photos and article by ZenSeekers‘ Jaiden George.
+This adventure is powered by Tribal Parks Alliance, Destination BC, Destination Canada, and Tin Wis Resort, which is owned and operated by the Tla-o-qui-aht First Nation.

 Relax in Tofino